Dry Skin (cont.)

 - triamcinolone 0.1% cream (medium strength),

 As a general rule, only mild corticosteroid creams like hydrocortisone should be used on the face, underarm, and groin areas.
-Long-term application of strong corticosteroid creams like clobetasol may cause serious adverse effects, including skin thinning, stretch marks, and skin breakdown.
-Oral corticosteroids may cause temporary or permanent thinned or weakened bones, high blood pressure, high blood sugar, infections, and cataracts.
-Patients taking corticosteroid should be closely monitored by their health-care professional to adjust the dosage to the minimum dose required for relief of symptoms.
+Long-term application of strong corticosteroid creams like fluocinonide may cause serious adverse effects, including skin thinning, stretch marks, and skin breakdown.

 Oral antihistamines such as diphenhydramine (Benadryl), hydroxyzine (Vistaril, Atarax), and cetirizine (Zyrtec) may also alleviate generalized itching in dry skin by allowing one to sleep better at night.
 They do not have a direct effect on the itching itself.

 Anti-itch oral medications